eclipse-jkube/jkube/quickstarts/maven/spring-boot-with-jib/README.md

+---
+name: "Maven :: Spring Boot JIB"
+description: |
+  Spring Boot application with a single REST endpoint.
+  Demonstrates how to build a project using Eclipse JKube JIB build strategy.
+---
 # Spring Boot Sample with JIB Build Mode

 This is also a Spring Boot application to demonstrate how Eclipse JKube handles Kubernetes/OpenShift workflows by